 Provide declarations of stock status relative to benchmarks or alternative data-poor approach.

-Stock status is discussed in Sections 3.2.3 and 5.3.
+A discussion of results in the context of management is presented in Sections 3.3, 4.3, and 5.3.

 Perform a probabilistic analysis of proposed reference points, stock status, and yield.